sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

 ## rsync

 Uploading the whole folder is often a bit slow.
-Using `rsync` will be faster,
+Using `rsync` will be faster
-it only pushes the changed files.
+because it only transmits the changed files.
 SFTP should switch to use `rsync` at some point, but in the meantime, you can use the following command:

 ```sh
 rsync --verbose -rd --exclude='.git/' --filter=':- .gitignore'
 ```

 Files ignored by `.gitignore` will not be transferred.
-Note that this command is _safe_, it will only add files and never remove files.
+Note that this command is _safe_: it will only add files and never remove files.
 This can be an issue if you renamed a file locally because `rsync` will keep a file with the old name on the server.